-The lock screen feature of Windows 8 is interesting, but it seems like something that makes more sense on a tablet PC.
+The lock screen feature of Windows 8 and 10 is interesting, but it seems like something that makes more sense on a tablet PC.
 Thankfully it’s easy enough to disable if you’re using a desktop or laptop instead.

 Disabling The Lock Screen

 The first thing you need to do is to open the Local Group Policy Editor by pressing the Win + R key combination to bring up a run box, then type gpedit.msc and hit enter.

 Now you will need to drill down into:

 Computer Configuration -> Administrative Templates -> Control Panel -> Personalization

 On the right-hand side, you will need to double click on the “Do not display the lock screen” setting.

 Change the radio button from “Not Configured” to “Enabled”, click apply and you’re good to go.